diablodale/dp.docs/docs/_max/tutorials/view_depthmap.md

 4. Connect the first outlet of dp.kinect2 to the inlet of jit.op.
 5. Connect the outlet of jit.op to the inlet of jit.pwindow.

-Well done! :smile: You should now see a new depthmap with a wider range of grey for the distance.
+Well done! 🙂 You should now see a new depthmap with a wider range of grey for the distance.
 ![Max patch showing wide grey depthmap]({{- site.baseurl -}}/assets/max/tutorials/view_depthmap_3.png)

 When you want to learn more, please see the help file included with the plugin download.